timofei-tonu/3CU/README.md

 # 3CU
-Organizational tool: categorizes files in folders, combines folder content, cleans up folder content.
+A small organizational tool: categorizes files in folders, combines folder content, cleans up folder content.

 To save you time and trouble, the software has been built in Python 3.5 , on Windows 32-bit machine.
 The distribution covers this combination.